 It’s unusual to see a type of embellishment not seen before.
 Imagine my surprise when my students and I came across a new one to all of us in a recent class.

-One of my students, Marcia Skall, found this lovely embellished silk dupioni at Satin Moon in San Francisco, and I loved the way it was decorated.
+One of my students, Marcia Skall, found this lovely embellished silk dupioni at Satin Moon Fabrics in San Francisco (now closed), and I loved the way it was decorated.
 Follow along as I show you how it was made, so that you can re-create this beautiful flower embellishment.

 Silk georgette flowers in varying sizes were sprinkled across the dupioni.

 The back of the fabric shows the machine stitching clearly.

 I decided to open one of the flowers to see how it was formed and started by removing the dozen or so wooden beads at the center.

 Then I took apart the machine stitching at the flower’s center and started pulling back the strip of silk georgette.

 The silk georgette strip, cut on the cross-grain, had been machine-stitched to the dupioni with undulating stitches to mimic and form flower petals.